mavlink/qgc-user-guide/en/PlanView/pattern_corridor_scan.md

 ![Corridor Scan](../../assets/Plan/corridor_scan.jpg)

-You can specify the path as well as the specifications for the width of the corridor and camera settings appropriate for creating geotagged images.
+You can specify the path, the width of the corridor, and camera settings appropriate for creating geotagged images.

 ## Creating a Scan